 Personally, I think that if you need the f/4 maximum aperture, you really should go with the Nikon Z 24-120mm f/4 S instead of the 24-70mm f/4 S. That’s what I (and probably most photographers) would have done if the 24-120mm f/4 S had been available from day one of the Nikon Z system.
 You can see my full comparison of the Nikon Z 24-70mm f/4 S and 24-120mm f/4 S here, but basically, the 24-120mm is just as sharp and high-performance as the 24-70mm f/4, just with more focal lengths on the end.

 In any case, that’s my recommendation.
 Go with the 24-200mm f/4-6.3 VR if you need maximum reach, and go with the 24-120mm f/4 S if you need a constant f/4 lens.
 I still love the 24-70mm f/4 S, but it has basically been superseded by those two lenses, in my opinion.
 At least for most needs.
 Admittedly, if you don’t need a single do-it-all lens, you could pair the 24-70mm f/4 S with a longer telephoto zoom and get a seriously good two-lens package.

 I hope this gives you a better idea of which lens to pick between the Nikon Z 24-70mm f/4 S and the Nikon Z 24-200mm f/4-6.3 VR!
-You can check the current prices, and support my testing efforts at Photography Life, at the following B&H affiliate links:
+You can check the current prices, and support my testing efforts at Photography Life, at the following B&H and eBay Partner Program affiliate links:

 - Nikon Z 24-70mm f/4 S at B&H – Check prices and current sales